luke-h1/fe-talk-2024/slides.md

 </style>

 <!--
 So the first thing we need to do is to import the `useFeatureFlagEnabled` hook from posthog.
 And this does exactly what it's name says.
-We pass it the feature flag key that we created earlier and it will return a true or false value.
-If the flag is disabled we return a message to the user saying come back at 12pm for the grand opening.
-Otherwise we return the list of blog posts as we did before.
+We pass it the feature flag key that we created earlier and it will return a true or false value
 -->

 ---